 Learn how to properly clean a nebulizer to take your COPD medication with the American Lung Association.

-Many people with chronic lung diseases such as COPD or asthma use a nebulizer to take their medication in the form of a mist that is inhaled into the lungs.
+Many people with chronic lung diseases, such as COPD or asthma, use a nebulizer to take their medication in the form of a mist that is inhaled into the lungs.

-Cleaning your nebulizer is important to prevent the spread of germs.
-It will also help keep your device working properly.
+Cleaning your nebulizer is important to prevent the spread of germs and keep you from getting sick.

 To start, take the nebulizer apart by removing the tubing and setting it aside.
-The tubing should never be placed under water.
+(The tubing should never be placed under water.)

-Shake off the excess water, and let the pieces air dry in a cool, dry place until the next use.
+Shake off the excess water and let the pieces air-dry in a cool, dry place until the next use.